mavlink/qgc-user-guide/en/SetupView/Joystick.md

 This is enabled by default for PX4 SITL builds (see the [Parameters](../SetupView/Parameters.md) topic for information on how to find and set a particular parameter).

+## Ardupilot Joystick Support

+All ArduPilot vehicles are supported.
+No parameter configuration is necessary.

 ## Configuring the Joystick {#configure}